 Big Water Grill

-Big Water Grill, or BWG as we've nicknamed it, is our favorite local, nicer restaurant.
+Big Water Grill, or BWG as we've nicknamed it, has been a solid, nicer restaurant since it opened.
 Set up top a hill, it provides beautiful forest and lake views.
 With high ceilings and white tablecloths, it's a nice place to spend a romantic night over drinks and a nice meal.
-Expect well cooked meat and seafood in an upscale setting.
+Expect well-cooked meat and seafood in an upscale setting.

 Bite American Tapas